crawl/crawl/crawl-ref/docs/crawl_manual.rst

 A mage is not an available character background by itself, but a type of background, encompassing Hedge Wizards, Conjurers, Summoners, Necromancers, various Elementalists and Venom Mages.
 Mages are the best at using magic.
-Among other things, they start with a robe and a book of spells which should see them through the first several levels.
+Among other things, they start with a robe and a selection of spells which should see them through the first several levels.

 Hedge Wizards
   A Hedge Wizard is a magician who does not specialise in any area of magic.
-  Hedge Wizards start with a variety of magical skills and with Magic Dart memorised, from the Book of Minor Magic.
-Their book allows them to progress in many different branches of the arcane arts.
+  Hedge Wizards start with a variety of magical skills and with Magic Dart memorised, from a large library of varied low-level spells.
 They also get a wizard hat.

 Conjurers
   The Conjurer specialises in the violent and destructive magic of conjuration spells.
-Like Wizards, the Conjurer starts with the Magic Dart spell, in their case from the Book of Conjurations.
+Like Wizards, the Conjurer starts with the Magic Dart spell, in their case from a library of destructive conjurations.

 Summoners
   The Summoner specialises in calling creatures from this and other worlds to give assistance.
 Although they can at first summon only very wimpy creatures, the more advanced summoning spells allow summoners to call on such powers as elementals and demons.
-They begin with the Book of Callings.

 Necromancers
-  The Necromancer is a magician who specialises in the less pleasant side of magic, drawing initially from the Book of Necromancy.
+  The Necromancer is a magician who specialises in the less pleasant side of magic.
 Necromantic spells are a varied bunch, but many involve some degree of risk or harm to the caster.

 Elementalists
   Elementalists are magicians who specialise in one of the four types of